kochezz/UMM-cluster-analysis-R/ReadMe.md

 ### Elbow Plot

-Shows that 3 clusters are optimal:&#x20;
+Shows that 3 clusters are optimal:

 ### PCA Cluster Plot

-Visualizes the separation between clusters:&#x20;
+Visualizes the separation between clusters:

 ---